RunageINC/Studies/ObsidianVault/Inner Vault/6 - Main Notes/AWS/AWS Cloud History.md

 ## Infrastructure

-AWS is global and for it to continuously work, they have:
+AWS is global solutions suite and for it to continuously work, they have:

 - Regions
 - Availability Zones